andela-technology/qualified-docs/content/reference/languages/ruby.md

 Qualified supports Ruby MRI 2.3, 2.5 and 3.0.

+Ruby versions older than 3.0 are [deprecated](/creating-content/challenges/upgrading-language-versions/#deprecation-process).
+Use Ruby 3.0.

 ## Timeout

 The sandbox environment will timeout the code within 12 seconds.